eeliuqin/eeliuqin.github.io/_posts/2022-09-06-how-to-find-optimal-k-in-k-means.md

 What we can learn from above silhouette analysis:

-- Any cluster with below average silhouette scores: when n_clusters >= 5, there are clusters with negative silhouette coefficient, we can exclude n_clusters >= 5.
+- Any cluster with below average silhouette scores: when n_clusters = 3, its cluster 2 is almost below the average silhouette score, so let's exclude n_clusters = 3.

-- wide fluctuations: when n_clusters=3, there is wide fluctuations.
-Its 2nd cluster is below average score while the others are much higher than average.
-Thus, we can exclude n_clusters = 3.

-- non-uniform thickness: when n_clusters >= 5, clusters in Silhouette plots that have non-uniform thickness, there are one or two clusters being very much thinner than others.
-Thus, we can exclude choice of n_clusters >= 5.
+- non-uniform thickness: when n_clusters >= 4, clusters in Silhouette plots that have non-uniform thickness, there are one or two clusters being very much thinner than others.
+Thus, we can exclude choice of n_clusters >= 4.

 In short, n_clusters=2 is the optimal value.
+Both its plots have similar thickness which means similar sample sizes in both clusters, which can be also verified from the labelled scatter plot on the right.

 #### SilhouetteVisualizer